Survey Widget

 4. The per-survey sample-rate roll passes (default 100%).

-5. The org is on the Pro plan.
+5. The org is on the Pro plan (required to publish the survey Live; Starter can only draft and preview).

 Configuration Options